 Welcome to Geography at the Penryn Campus, Cornwall

-A warm welcome to the University of Exeter, and congratulations on securing a place in Geography, Environmental Science, or Human Sciences here in the College of Life and Environmental Sciences.
+A warm welcome to the University of Exeter, and congratulations on securing a place on the MSc Sustainable Development or MRes Sustainable Futures here in the College of Life and Environmental Sciences.
 I look forward to meeting you in September and hope that you will have a very rewarding, stimulating and productive experience as a postgraduate student here.

 On this page you will find some key information to read before your arrival at University.
 Please can I encourage you to take the time to consider this content thoroughly – it really will help you through your first few weeks and may answer some of the questions you have now that you know you have a place on your course.

 I look forward to welcoming you to the University of Exeter’s Penryn Campus in person in September but if, in the meantime, you have any questions about the information on this page, or other queries about your arrival on campus, please do not hesitate to contact the CGES Office at email@example.com or 01326 253786.